Top 10 Tips for Digital Accessibility

 Ask the DAO

 The above tips are just a starting point.
+Our approach focuses on accessibility as a process, not a one-time project.
 The Digital Accessibility Office is here to help you make all your digital content accessible.
 Schedule a consultation with us via the Online Help Desk and we will be happy to discuss your projects.